Victorian Turkish baths: United States of America

 David Urquhart's influence was also felt outside the Empire when in 1861, Charles H Shepard opened the first Turkish baths in the United States at 63 Columbia Street, Brooklyn Heights, NY, most probably on 3 October 1863.
 It was not a purpose-built establishment, but Shepard added a four-room Turkish bath to his three-storey hydropathic establishment.
 This was so successful that he had to enlarge it within ten months.
 Three years later, a new set of baths was opened next door and the original baths were converted for use by women.
 When Shepard's bath opened, Brooklyn was not yet part of New York City, so the city's first Turkish bath, opened in 1865 by Drs Eli P Miller and A L Wood, was in Manhattan at 13 Laight Street.

-Like Urquhart, Shepard was an enthuiastic advocate for the bath, writing several pamphlets, and campaigning for a publicly funded one for the poor.
-By the end of the 19th century, the bath had spread across the United States just as it had done in the British Isles.
-Victorian Turkish baths have been identified in thirty-one of the country's then forty-five states without any known specific search having been made.
+Like Urquhart, Shepard was an enthusiastic advocate for the bath, writing several pamphlets, and campaigning for a publicly funded one for the poor.
+By the end of the 19th century, Victorian Turkish baths had spread across the United States just as they had done in the British Isles, and were to be found in at least thirty-one of the country's then forty-five states.
 Alaska, Montana, New Jersey, North Dakota, and Texas are known to have had several each after the beginning of the 20th century.